Graduateshotline

 1 Limited response, Minimally connected words, Mostly unintelligible.
 Problems with stress and intonation.
 Requires heavy listener effort.
 Less control over grammar and vocabulary.
 Lacks content to the point.

 3Mostly intelligible and organized.
-Clear speech, minor inaccuracies in grammar, pronunciation and intonation. ease in articulating thought with flow and pace, certain inaccurate use of words.
+Clear speech, minor grammar, pronunciation and intonation inaccuracies. ease articulating thought with flow and pace, certain inaccurate use of words.
 Coherent information.
 Strictly based on topic.

 4Communicates efficiently, is intelligible with only minor lapses.
 Clear speech with proper pronunciation and intonation.
 Nearly perfect grammar and automatic delivery of accurate grammar.
 Pertains fully to the topic.